cta-observatory/iact-estimator/README.md

 The package is also a library, so you can use it to make your scripts or in a notebook (see example notebook in the documentation).

+The packaged data can be extended to other IACT systems, provided the data has been published.

+The support to load your own data files will be provided.

 ## Documentation

 Documentation can be compiled locally after a